DevMountain/react-1-3/README.md

 ### Summary

 In this part we will create a reusable button component, and then replace all of the buttons in our app with this component.
-The purpose of this exercise is to give you practise using a small, reusable component.
+The purpose of this exercise is to give you practice using a small, reusable component.

 ## Step 1

 - Create a `Button.js` file.
 - In this file, create a functional component as the default export.
-  - A functional component still imports `React from 'react'`, but does not import `{ Component }`.
+  - A functional component still uses `import React from 'react'`, but does not import `{ Component }`.
-- Also import `PropTypes from "prop-types"`
+- Also `import PropTypes from "prop-types"`
 - Create a propTypes object for this component.
   - This component should expect two values on props: a function called `handleClick` and a string called `text`.